 It is an individual choice to become better or not to stay the same.

 But no one needs to put up with a bully’s behavior.
 If you or someone you know is bothered by a bully, talk to someone you trust.
-Everyone has the right to feel safe and being bullied makes people feel unsafe.
-Tell someone about it and keep talking about it until something is done about it!
+Everyone has the right to feel safe, and being bullied makes people feel unsafe.
+Tell someone about it and keep talking about it until something is done!

-We’ve all been there, which is why we hope our list of comebacks helps you find a way out of those situations.
+We’ve all been there, so we hope our list of comebacks helps you find a way out of those situations.

 However, remember that silence is often the best approach, and the more you talk to a bully, the more it feeds their ego.
 Apply our comebacks only when necessary.
 Feeling angry is valid, but if you are cruel, it also makes you a bully.